-Turbidity is a measure of the passage of the degree to which light is scattered in water by suspended particles and colloidal materials.
+Turbidity is a measure of the passage of light and the degree to which it is scattered in water by suspended particles and colloidal materials.
 Samples are analysed in the laboratory using a meter and the results are given as nephelometric turbidity units (NTU).